 Gynuity develops informational and educational materials in multiple languages for use by a range of audiences.
 In this topic area we have published articles reporting results of clinical research, and created Frequently Asked Questions and Issue Briefs that synthesize evidence for use by policymakers, program implementers, organizations and health facilities that serve providers, families and women.

-- 800μg misoprostol and mucosal and systemic immune activation or the cervicovaginal microbiome
+- Neither vaginal nor buccal administration of 800 μg misoprostol alters mucosal and systemic immune activation or the cervicovaginal microbiome: a pilot study

 - Vaginal and Rectal Clostridium sordellii and Clostridium perfringens Presence Among Women in the US

 - What happens when we routinely give doxycycline to medical abortion patients?

 - DMPA and HIV: do we need a trial?